Owais-Ansari/Owais-Ansari/README.md

 ### Hi there 👋

-I am Owaish.
+I am Owaish, expert in computer vision.
 I currently work as AI Research Engineer to solve digital histopathological problems using computer vision and deep learning algorithms.

 - 🔭 I work on giga-pixels images using computer vision and deep learning algorithms
 - 🌱 I’m currently learning NLP